info | Sidhe & Faery | Other types

 See this page for a list of suggestions of things

-to write on those glamourbombs which involve words in some way.
+to write on glamourbombs that involve words in some way.

 boxes.
 Use glass bottles or jars that have lids or corks.
 Fill these with

-any or all of the following: glitter, paper confetti, potpourri (lavender,
+any or all of the following: biodegradable glitter, paper confetti, potpourri (lavender,

 thyme, mistletoe, heather, elderflowers, hawthorn flowers, marigold petals,